nickgzzjr/messages/README.md

     bower install angularAMD angular-ui-router

-Create `app.js` in the `public` folder, inside is the app router, an autorun factory by Zefei Xuan, and the angularAMD bootstrap.
+Create `app.js` in the `public` folder.
+Inside is the app router, an autorun factory by Zefei Xuan, and the angularAMD bootstrap.

     define(['angularAMD','uiRouter'], function(angularAMD) {
         var app = angular.module('app', ['ui.router'])